 Aging Wine Before it is Bottled

-After fermentation is completed and the wine is racked several times to remove the largest solids, the young wines is usually rough, raw and "green" and needs to settle and age for a period of time.
+After fermentation is completed and the wine is racked several times to remove the largest solids, the young wine is usually rough, raw and "green" and needs to settle and age for a period of time.
 This aging can be done in neutral containers such as stainless steel, cement lined vats, old large casks, etc. or it can be done in small relatively new wood barrels which are not neutral, but which will influence the developing wine.

 Oak Barrel Influence